-If you opt out after meeting the two-year qualifying period, you will have deferred benefits in the Scheme.
-You will generally have the same options as anyone leaving their job before retirement, except you cannot take payment unless you have left your office.
+If you opt out of the LGPS after meeting the two-year qualifying period, you will have deferred benefits in the Scheme.
+You will generally have the same options as anyone leaving their job before retirement, except you cannot take payment unless you have left your job.